Hannah M. Alarian is currently an Assistant Professor of Political Science at the University of Florida.

-Hannah M. Alarian is currently a Post Doctoral Research Associate in the Woodrow Wilson School of Public and International Affairs at Princeton University.
+Previously, Dr. Alarian was a Post Doctoral Research Associate in the Woodrow Wilson School of Public and International Affairs at Princeton University.
 She was also a Post Doctoral Fellow at the University of Virginia where she was an active member of the Power, Violence, and Inequality Collective and Race, Ethnicity, and Gender Working Group as well as teaching courses on topics of Europe, political belonging, citizenship, and migration.
 Dr. Alarian received her PhD in Political Science at the University of California, Irvine where she was also an affiliate with the Center for the Study of Democracy (CSD).

 In fall 2016, she began a one-month stay at the EUROLAB in Cologne, funded by the GESIS-Leibniz Institute for the Social Sciences.
 In the spring of 2017, she completed a Stimulating European Research (SEO) fellowship at Maastricht University.